Energy Efficiency

 Energy efficiency is different from energy conservation.
-Being energy efficient means doing the same amount of work while using less energy.
-Turning off a light is energy conservation.
+Turning off a light is energy conservation, whereas energy efficiency does the same amount or more work using less energy.
 Both efficiency and conservation use less energy and can reduce greenhouse gas emissions.

-• Replacing an incandescent lamp with a compact fluorescent lamp (CFL) is energy efficiency.
-CFLs use much less energy to produce the same amount of light as an incandescent lamp and LEDs use even less than CFLs.
-LEDs will us about 80% less energy to produce the same amount of light or lumens.
+• Replacing an incandescent lamp with a compact fluorescent lamp (CFL) or LED is more energy efficient.
+CFLs use much less energy to produce the same amount of light as an incandescent lamp, and LEDs use even less than CFLs.
+High-quality LEDs consume at least 75 percent less energy and last 25 times longer than incandescent.

-• An energy efficient washing machine provides the same service, laundry, but at a lower rate of energy consumption.
+• An energy-efficient washing machine provides the same service, laundry, at a lower consumption rate of energy.

-• A well-insulated house is more energy efficient because less heat escapes and therefore less heat needs to be used to maintain a comfortable living environment.
+• A well-insulated house is more energy efficient because less heat escapes, and therefore less heat needs to be used to maintain a comfortable living environment.
+And similarly for cooling.

 The RESNET (Residential Energy Services Network) HERS (Home Energy Rating System) Index Score – The Lower the Better!

 The RESNET HERS Index is the industry standard by which a home’s energy efficiency is measured.
-The HERS or Home Energy Rating System was developed by RESNET and is the nationally recognized system for inspecting and calculating a home’s energy performance.
-Certified RESNET Home Energy Raters conduct inspections to verify a home’s energy performance and determine what improvements can be made to increase it
+The HERS, or Home Energy Rating System, was developed by RESNET and is the nationally recognized rating system for inspecting and calculating a home’s energy performance.
+Certified RESNET Home Energy Raters conduct inspections to verify a home’s energy performance and determine what improvements can be made to increase it.

 Homes with lower HERS Index scores cost less to run, provide better home comfort and enjoy higher resale values.
 Here’s an interactive explanation of how it works.